Network types¶

 - Storage access network (Ceph)

 Used for accessing the Ceph storage.
+Connects Ceph nodes to the storage clients.
+The Ceph OSD service is bound to the address on this network.
 In Ceph terms, this is a public network 0.
 We recommended that it is placed on a dedicated hardware interface.

 - Storage replication network (Ceph)